Princeton-CDH/athens2025/content/resources.md

 [DARIAH-Campus](https://campus.dariah.eu/) is a discovery framework and hosting platform for learning resources.

+[Reviews in Digital Humanities](https://reviewsindh.pubpub.org) is an online peer-reviewed journal and project registry that facilitates scholarly evaluation and dissemination of digital humanities work and its outputs.
+Project included include but are not limited to: digital archives, multimedia or multimodal scholarship, digital exhibits, visualizations, digital games, and digital tools.

 Examples of how DH and eHeritage approaches in cooperation with relevant research infrastructures can lead to innovative research questions and methods: [Parthenos Training Module “Digital Humanities Research Questions and Methods”](https://training.parthenos-project.eu/sample-page/digital-humanities-research-questions-and-methods/)

 On design thinking: